 Can you give us a bit of background information on yourself?

-My name is Chris Thomas and I’m 34 years old and a graduate of Sports Development.
-I’ve spent best part of 7 years in Asia developing and coaching football at the grassroots level.
+My name is Chris Thomas, a graduate of Sports Development.
+I’ve spent the best part in Asia developing and coaching football at the grassroots level.
 Currently, I am the founder and director of Football for Humanity and the Vice President and Director of the Football Council of Naga (FCN) in the Philippines.
-Football for Humanity emerged after directing and managing various programs nationwide, giving me a deeper insight of the culture of football in the Philippines.
+Football for Humanity emerged after directing and managing various programs nationwide, giving me a deeper insight into the culture of football in the Philippines.

 For more information please visit: